 Chocolate Brown Hair

 Choosing a Shade: Milk chocolate uses golden and copper tones, while dark chocolate tends to be more cool-toned with red and violet undertones.
-When determining the right shade for you, always consider eye color, and skin undertone, Cassanova says, noting, if you have olive undertones, you’re going to want a very warm brown that will appear to neutralize any green undertones in your skin.
+When determining the right shade for you, always consider eye color, and skin undertone, Casanova says, noting that if you have olive undertones, you’re going to want a very warm brown that will appear to neutralize any green undertones in your skin.

-Maintenance Level: Natural brunettes are low maintenance.
-It's a lot more high-maintenance if you're naturally blonde because as the roots grow in, you will have a solid line of demarcation from the blonde to brown, requiring a root touch up every 4-6 weeks.
+Maintenance Level: Natural brunettes are low-maintenance.
+It's a lot more high-maintenance if you're naturally blonde because as the roots grow in, you'll have a solid line of demarcation from the blonde to brown, requiring a root touch-up every four to six weeks.

-Both experts cite Like Emily Ratajkowski as a great chocolate brown hair inspiration.
-Her signature cool-toned hair is the antithesis to the notion that blondes have more fun.
+Both experts cite Emily Ratajkowski as a great chocolate brown hair inspiration.
+Her signature cool-toned hair is the antithesis of the notion that blondes have more fun.
 From Paris runways to red carpets, she's a showstopper, for sure.

 Taylor Hill is another model known for her natural chocolate brown hair, usually twisted, wind-blown, and paired with a red lip.
-To achieve a milk chocolate brown, like Hill’s here, Jaxcee says she’d use golden and copper tones.
-For a dark chocolate color, which is more cool-toned, she would use red-violet, copper-violet tones to emulate the rich velvety goodness of dark chocolate, she says.
+To achieve a milk chocolate brown like Hill’s here, Jaxcee says she’d use golden and copper tones.
+For a dark chocolate color, which is more cool-toned, she would use red-violet and copper-violet tones to emulate the rich velvety goodness of dark chocolate, she says.

 Bella Hadid's color vacillates from raven to chocolate and right back again.
 She's a true brunette dream girl, and we'll be copying her hair until the end of time.
-Though, she's actually a natural blonde like her sister, which can be tricky to maintain if you’re one to skip a salon appointment.
+It's worth mentioning that she's actually a natural blonde like sister Gigi, which can make chocolate brown hair tricky to maintain if you’re one to skip a salon appointment.

-Though one thing you want to avoid with this hair color is too much sun exposure, Cassanova says, as this will cause the color to oxidize, creating red or brassy undertones.
+One thing you want to avoid with chocolate brown hair is too much sun exposure, Casanova says, as this can cause the color to oxidize, creating red or brassy undertones.
 Protecting hair from sun exposure is easier than you'd think.
-Invest in a sun shield, like Supergoop's Poof 100% Mineral Part and Scalp Powder SPF 45 ($34) or use an all-over heat protectant which is also great when styling with hot tools.
+Use an all-over heat protectant, which is also great when styling with hot tools.